Vegan Multivitamins Buyer Guide

 Table of Contents

-Some vegans, particularly newer vegans, may have some trouble navigating the vitamin and supplement aisle.
+Some vegans, particularly newer vegans, may need help navigating the vitamin and supplement aisle.
 Many vitamins and supplements you assume would be vegan contain animal-derived ingredients, and it isn’t always easy to spot them on the ingredients list.
-Some animal-derived ingredients may be self-explanatory, but it would be easy for many vegans to inadvertently ingest others due to these ingredients’ ambiguous and little-encountered nature.

 Fish Oil